• HOME

 ChipsThis is one of the more noticeable bodywork scuffs.
 I fixed up around 30-35 other small chips.

 ChipsRepaired using the Chipex system.
-An ok result.
+An 'ok' result.
+Better than it was, at least.

 ChipsAfter adding some primer with a brush and a bottle of touch up paint off of eBay for £6 for the wheels, I used some of the Chipex blending solution to help level it out.